 How to Respond to a poll in Outlook?
 [How Poll Look like]

 When your recipient receives an email message along with the poll link, the Default web browser will open and display the question and answers after the link is clicked.

 - Select the option, enter the email address, and finally click Vote.

-If you’re sending the poll to people inside of your organization, then Forms will attempt to fill in their email addresses automatically.
+If you’re sending the poll to people inside your organization, then Forms will automatically attempt to fill in their email addresses.
 Otherwise, they’ll have to fill in their email address themselves manually.

 Everybody can review the results anytime, but nobody checkout who voted for what.

 Why can’t my recipients see the poll in their email messages?

 There are a few reasons why recipients may not see the poll in their email message and, instead, receive a link to the poll, which will direct them to vote in a browser.

 - Sometimes the poll may be too lengthy (e.g., the title is too long or there are too many options).

 - You’re signed in with your Microsoft work or school account and sent your poll to people outside of your organization.